redhat-developer/devspaces-images/codeready-workspaces-traefik/docs/content/observability/tracing/jaeger.md

 _Required, Default="uber-trace-id"_

-HTTP header name used to propagate tracing context.
+Trace Context Header Name is the http header name used to propagate tracing context.
 This must be in lower-case to avoid mismatches when decoding incoming headers.

 ```yaml tab="File (YAML)"